Proton VPN’s no-logs policy confirmed by an external audit

 When you connect to a VPN, it becomes your internet provider, meaning any VPN provider is technically capable of tracking and logging what you do online.
 While many VPNs claim to have no-logs policies, these policies do not always hold up when put to the test.

-Proton VPN’s strict no-logs policy was tested in a legal case in 2019.
+Proton VPN’s strict no-logs policy was tested in a legal case in 2019(new window).
 We were ordered to turn over logs to help identify a user, but we were unable to comply because these logs did not exist.
 Proton VPN’s Swiss jurisdiction also confers additional benefits for VPN services.
 For example, within the current Swiss legal framework, Proton VPN does not have any forced logging obligations.
 However, there remains the possibility that an incorrect server configuration or flawed system architecture could cause logs to be accidentally stored.

 To address this, we asked Securitum to perform a thorough examination of our infrastructure and server-side operations.
 Securitum security experts spent several days on site reviewing our VPN configuration files and server configurations, assessing our operating procedures, and interviewing our staff.
 The audit was extensive and checked the following: